spannerisms/ALttPNG/README.md

 # ALTTP

 This entire repository contains tools designed to facilitate spriting for The Legend of Zelda: A Link to the Past on the SNES.
-Each folder contains the source code and an executable for 1 tool.

 PNGto4BPP converts a composite PNG sprite sheet into a useable SPR file for importing into roms.